mariodavid/sneferu/README.md

 #### Custom Interactions

-It is possible to define custom interaction that are not included in the Sneferu library (yet).
+It is possible to define a custom Interaction that is not included in the Sneferu library (yet).

 Taking the Slider example from above: the first step is to create a class defining the Interaction: